Accidents & incidents

 Report an incident

-If the incident/accident was the result of a building defect, or has caused a building defect, please report it to Estates Operations via their Defect reporting system.
+If the incident/accident was the result of a building defect, or has caused a building defect, please also report it to Estates Operations via their Defect reporting system.

 **The information on this page is currently under review, pending the launch of our "Near Miss Reporting" campaign.**